nagzz/TMBCalc/README.md

 # Output

-You will found several output all in the folder "txt" in your path project folder.
+You will find several outputs in the folder "txt" placed in your path project folder.
-First of all, the TMB value txt where you will found the value calculated with the exome size supplied.
+First of all, the TMB value txt file where you will find the value calculated with the exome size supplied.
-Secondly, you will found a txt called with your tumor name .variant_function with all the mutations that contribute to the TMB calculation with their specific function.
+Secondly, you will find a txt called with your tumor name plus ".variant_function" with all the mutations that contribute to the TMB calculation with their specific function.